rayconghou/cas-auth-example-express/README.md

 3. Open another terminal window and run `yarn dev:client`.
 This wll serve the client on port `3000`.

 After completing the steps above, you should be able to go to `http://localhost:3000` on your browser and see the app.

+## Acknowledgements

+Quick thanks to the developers of [CourseTable](https://www.coursetable.com/) for making their fork of [`sadne/passport-cas`](https://github.com/sadne/passport-cas) open-source!
+If you want to see Yale CAS auth implementation in a production app, check out the [CourseTable monorepo](https://github.com/coursetable/coursetable).